stevefarra/ec-stingy/algorithm/README.md

 ![Filtered ECG signal](../docs/visuals/ecg_signal_filtered.png)

 ### A Tribe Called QRS: Implementing heart rate detection
 Every prominent R-peak detection algorithm has three distinct stages: signal conditioning, thresholding, and R-peak searching.
-This project uses an [algorithm published in 2019](../docs/papers/Low_Resource_R-Peak_Detection_Triangle_Template_Match_Moving_Avg_Filter.pdf) that improves upon previous approaches by introducing a triangle template matching filter to reduce the resource complexity present in other algorithms used in embedded devices.
+This project uses an algorithm by Nguyen at al. that improves upon previous approaches by introducing a triangle template matching filter to reduce the resource complexity present in other algorithms used in embedded devices ([5](#references)).

 The signal conditioning filters depend on a set of parameters that depend on the sampling frequency $f_\text{s}$.
 The paper provides their recommendations for the canonical rate of $f_\text{s} = \text{360 Hz}$ as well as a procedure for determining some of them given $f_\text{s}$.